mdadl/DTComparison/README.md

 # DTComparison
-This is a standalone CLI PHP application to do special DateTime comparison.
+This is a standalone CLI PHP application to do a special DateTime comparison.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your machine.